 Criminals are always the first to adopt new technology.
 They were early adopters of mobile telephony, the internet, cryptocurrency and now they are starting to buy into AI.

-When you live under constant threat of arrest or murder by rivals, the risk of trying a technology that proves to be a dead end is of little concern.
+When you live under the constant threat of arrest or murder by rivals, the risk of trying a technology that proves to be a dead-end is of little concern.
 Whatever it takes to stay ahead of competitors and the law.

 Historically if you wanted to commit a cybercrime you had to be a hacker.
 More to the point you had to be a good one.

 In order to overcome security measures, accessing the files or financial records you wanted and getting out without leaving a trace took genuine skill.

 Now AI allows anyone to prosecute a cybercrime wave, using highly targeted automated tools that learn as they go.